andysim/helpme/docs/sphinx/introduction.rst

 Boundary Conditions
 -------------------

-For kernels with :math:`1 \ge n \gt 4`, which includes Coulombic systems, the summation is conditionally convergent.
+For kernels with :math:`1 \leq n \leq 3`, which includes Coulombic systems, the summation is conditionally convergent.
 In these cases the leading term in the reciprocal space summation is neglected, which corresponds to introducing a neutralizing plasma in charged Coulombic systems.
 Corrections that reintroduce